nricheton/fms-deb-packaging/README.md

 This script creates a Debian package from the Adobe Flash Media Server installation package.

 Goals
 -------
 Allow Adobe Flash Media Server installation simply using

     dpkg -i fms_4_5_5.deb

-Also ease deployement with puppet or chef.
+Also ease deployment with puppet or chef.

 Contributing